Dobby233Liu/download-mingw/README.md

 ```
 (This solely downloads the compiler)

-Then make sure that the steps that you want to use the downloaded compiler in actually uses the downloaded compiler (this is not done automatically).
+Then make sure that the steps that you want to use the downloaded compiler in actually uses the downloaded compiler directly (this is not done automatically, furthermore, there is a conflicting Strawberry gcc in the env).
 You should configure `env`s for that to work with build systems (see also [Output](#output)).

 BONUS: path fix step
 ```yaml